Dr Aimee Grant

-I have also recently contributed towards teaching on the Masters in Public Health and the medical undergraduate.
+I have previously contributed towards teaching on the Masters in Public Health and the medical undergraduate.
 I have supervised masters and undergraduate dissertations to completion.

-I am interested in supervising PhDs focsing on health and wellbeing, particularly those using documents (including online content and participant created materials) as data, and/or participatory, visual and creative methods.
+I am interested in supervising PhDs focsing on health and social care, particularly those using documents (including online content and participant created materials) as data, and/or participatory, visual and creative methods.
 My empirical areas of interest are pregnancy and motherhood, health behaviours (including smoking) and social class.

-I am a qualitative researcher with interests in health and wellbeing, particularly around pregnancy and the early years.
+I am a qualitative researcher with interests in health and social care, particularly around pregnancy and the early years.
 I am involved in a broad range of projects.

 I have been part of the study management group on a number of studies examining the feasibility and acceptability of complex interventions to improve health.
-This includes a maternal smoking cessation project with Public Health Wales, Models for Access to Maternal Smoking cessation Support (MAMSS), a Breastfeeding Peer Support for Breastfeeding Maintenance study (Mam-Kind) funded by the NIHR, an NIHR funded feasibility study of a youth drug prevention programme, ASSIST+Frank, led by DECIPHer and the STAR Family study, examining reproductive decision making and experiences among women with rheumatic diseases.
+This includes a smoking in pregnancy cessation project with Public Health Wales, Models for Access to Maternal Smoking cessation Support (MAMSS), a Breastfeeding Peer Support for Breastfeeding Maintenance study (Mam-Kind) funded by the NIHR, an NIHR funded feasibility study of a youth drug prevention programme, ASSIST+Frank, led by DECIPHer and the STAR Family study, examining reproductive decision making and experiences among women with rheumatic diseases.
 These projects are currently being written up for publication.
 I previously undertook ethnogrpahic data collection on paediatric hospital wards as part of the PUMA project, to understand professional decision making.